lowspace/MAST90106/Semester2_NewData/Agriculture/Locations/comments.md

 ## RKDA
 Annual reports from 2015-now, CFP data from 2012-now, but founded 2002.
 Some location data is unclear (used for R&D trials) but overall data appears well-substantiated.
 How should we handle land ownership?
 They claim to lease farmland in various US states.

 Majority of revenue from US, however big change in 2020 with 80+% of revenue now from Argentina.

+## SEED
+Majority of operations not in US.
+Had offices in Iowa for period 2016-2018, otherwise nothing.